patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='http://patriciogonzalezvivo.com/2014/skylines/queensboro/'></iframe>

 Note:
-I tried to prepare some new point clouds for this talk, and found that Google's changed their API and it no longer has depth data.
+I tried to prepare some new point clouds for this talk, and found that Google's changed their API.

 --